 The partners are free to determine their governance rule, it being understood that the SCS must have at least two partners, one of whom is the general partner entrusted with the management of the SCS and bears unlimited liability in relation to its debts and obligations.

-In addition to the requirements applying to a SA/NV or a SCS/CommV, the FIIS/GVBF, as an alternative investment fund, may also be obliged to appoint a licensed manager, unless an exemption applies.
+In addition to the requirements applying to an SA/NV or an SCS/CommV, the FIIS/GVBF (as an alternative investment fund) may also be obliged to appoint a licensed manager, unless an exemption applies.
 Note that by derogation to common law, a FIIS/GVBF incorporated as an SCS/CommV might have only one shareholder.

 For ordinary companies, the annual entity maintenance can range between EUR20,000 and EUR40,000 and covers an external accountant, a domiciliation agent and directorship and the yearly audit process.